Asa Gray disjunction: Causes of modern disjunction

 Fossil records provide strong support for the hypothesis that many of the species now found only in eastern Asia and eastern North America once had a much wider distribution across the Northern Hemisphere, including western North America and Europe.
 During the Paleogene period (roughly 66–23 million years ago), a continuous belt of temperate mixed mesophytic forests stretched across North America, Europe, and Asia, supported by a globally warmer and more humid climate.
 Paleobotanical evidence from fossilized leaves, fruits, and pollen indicates that many genera with current disjunct distributions—such as Liriodendron, Magnolia, and Nyssa—were once present in what is now the western United States, Greenland, and Europe.
 The disjunction that exists today between eastern Asia and eastern North America is largely the result of dramatic climatic and geological changes that occurred during the Neogene and Quaternary periods.
 As the global climate cooled, beginning in the mid-Miocene and intensifying through the Pliocene and Pleistocene, many areas that once supported temperate forests became arid or frozen.
 This climate shift caused the contraction and fragmentation of forests, particularly in Europe and western North America, where mountain building and increased seasonality limited the availability of refugia.
 As a result, many lineages that had once been widespread were lost from the western part of the continent and from central Asia.
 However, the forests of eastern North America and eastern Asia were comparatively stable and more topographically complex, providing refuges that allowed these lineages to persist.
 Thus, the modern disjunction can be seen as a relic of a formerly continuous distribution, preserved only in regions that escaped the most severe glacial and aridification events.
 The closure of intercontinental migration routes further contributed to the isolation of eastern Asian and eastern North American lineages.
 The Bering Land Bridge, which had allowed plant and animal exchange between Asia and North America throughout much of the Tertiary, was eventually submerged and rendered impassable.
 With the loss of this corridor, gene flow between the two regions ceased, and the once-connected populations began to diverge independently.
 In many lineages, this vicariant separation led to speciation events, while in others it simply reinforced already existing differences.

+An American alligator moving near a stand of bald cypress—two species connected to the Asa Gray disjunction.